arskom/spyne/doc/source/manual/03_types.rst

 when you need to deal with arbitrary byte streams.

 The ``String`` type will be just an alias for ``Unicode`` once Spyne gets ported to Python 3.
 It might even be deprecated and removed in the future, so make sure you are using either ``Unicode`` or ``ByteArray`` in your interface definitions.

 ``File``, ``ByteArray``, ``Unicode`` and ``String`` are all arbitrary-size in their vanilla versions.
 Don't forget to customize them with additional restrictions when implementing public services.

+Just like numbers, it's also possible to place value-based constraints on Strings (e.g. ``String(values=['red', 'green', 'blue'])`` ) but not lexical constraints.

 See also the configuration parameters of your favorite transport for more information on request size restriction and other precautions against